ThiagoKS-7/Ai-Maker-FastAPI/README.md

 ## 🧐 About <a name = "about"></a>

-A FastAPI ML API for AI Maker app.
+A FastAPI open source ML API, built with the main purpose of serving to AI Maker's webapp.

 ## 🏁 Getting Started <a name = "getting_started"></a>